xl0/lovely-docs/doc_db/sveltejs-sveltekit/core-concepts/remote-functions/essence.md

-Type-safe client-server communication with query, form, command, and prerender functions that run on server and support validation, progressive enhancement, and single-flight mutations.
+Type-safe client-server communication via remote functions that execute on the server and support queries, forms, commands, and prerendering with validation.